maximmasiutin/MD5_Transform-x64/README.md

 Based on code by Peter Sawatzki (see below).

+The performance is 4.94 CPU cycles per byte (on Skylake).

 The main advantage of this 64-bit version is that it loads 64 bytes of hashed message into 8 64-bit registers (RBP, R8, R9, R10, R11, R12, R13, R14) at the beginning,